hmakelin/gisnav/docs/pages/developer_guide/offboard/docker_compose.rst

 describes the system architecture through the external interfaces between the Docker Compose services.
 The GISNav service is outlined in red.

+The Docker bridge networks have in-built DNS which means the container names depicted in the diagram resolve to their respective IP addresses.

 .. dropdown:: See YAML source code
     :icon: code